Churchill and Health Care (2): An Ongoing Discussion

 Statistics

-I thank Kyle Murnen of Hillsdale College for the following research:
+I thank Kyle Murnen of Hillsdale College for the following information:

-According to the Economic and Social Research Center the Total Managed Expenditure (aggregate UK public spending derived from public accounts) was about 37% of GDP in 1955.
-(Note: the chart is based on % national income, but they clarify in the index that GDP is national income in this document.
-There is a good chart on page 5 showing government expenditure during the 20th Century).
+According to the UK Economic and Social Research Center the total managed expenditure (aggregate public spending derived from public accounts) was about 37% of GDP in 1955.